blorente/decorat/wiki/stories/Belcroft/act1/03_build_up/06_querying_the_grand_archive.md

-//TODO Need to add a little small talk to the inquisitor, something that seems off topic but it comes back, like the opening of inglorious basterds.
 //TODO Need to add one result for the disease, but a lot of it is redacted, maybe with [Clearance: ORDOS].

 Querying the Grand Archive